Customize Consent Preferences

 The Urgent Struggle for Health Justice in Gaza: A Crisis of Human Rights and Inequity

-The ongoing war in Gaza has torn apart the already fragile health system, leaving behind not only death, despair, distress, and damaged infrastructure, but also a severe moral crisis.
+Gaza’s health system has faced decades of deliberate neglect, blockade-induced shortages, and repeated damage due to armed-conflict.
+The war in Gaza has torn apart the already fragile health system, leaving behind not only death, despair, distress, and damaged infrastructure, but also a severe moral crisis.
 The conflict shows a critical link between human rights violations and health inequities, as civilians endure dire conditions marked by displacement and severe shortages of basic needs.
 Gazans are not only fighting illness but also confronting systemic injustices that disrupt their basic right to health.

 In this International Journal of Health Planning and Management editorial [opens new tab], Mansour et al argue that health justice in Gaza goes beyond access to healthcare, involving breaking up the institutional and political forces that systematically deprive people of their most basic human rights.
 They describe how achieving health justice in Gaza is very challenging, but it is not beyond reach, lying not only in the immediate delivery of humanitarian aid but in the long‐term and strategic planning of a health system that can endure, adapt, and eventually thrive in the face of crisis.